Theoretical Foundations of Conformal Prediction

 \section{Uncertainty quantification for prediction}

-We now describe the prediction problem.
-Suppose we have a sequence of data points $(X_i, Y_i) \in \cX \times \cY$, for $i=1,\dots,n$.
+We now describe the problem of uncertainty quantification for prediction.
+Consider a sequence of data points $(X_i, Y_i) \in \cX \times \cY$, for $i=1,\dots,n$.
 Here, $X_i$ is the feature vector and $Y_i$ is the response variable.
 We are then given a new feature vector $X_{n+1}$, with the task of predicting its corresponding response value $Y_{n+1}$ (which is unobserved).
-If we have trained a predictive model $\hf$ using the available data, we can return a prediction $ \hf(X_{n+1})$---but this predicted value alone does not express our confidence or uncertainty in the trained model, and does not communicate information about whether the prediction can be trusted.
-To do so, we could provide a margin of error around our prediction $\hf(X_{n+1})$, or more generally, a \emph{prediction set} $\cC(X_{n+1})\subseteq\cY$.
-A common aim for this set is the property of \emph{marginal coverage},

-where $\alpha\in(0,1)$ is a user-specified error level (e.g., $\alpha = 0.1$ for 90\% coverage).
-At a high level, by returning an interval or set to accompany any model prediction $\hf(X_{n+1})$, we are able to communicate the degree of trustworthiness in any given model prediction---if the margin of error (or more generally, the size of the set $\cC(X_{n+1})$) is large, this indicates high uncertainty in the prediction.
+Given a predictive model $\hf$, we can return a prediction $ \hf(X_{n+1})$.
+To communicate our uncertainty in this prediction, we can provide a margin of error around our prediction $\hf(X_{n+1})$, or more generally, a \emph{prediction set} $\cC(X_{n+1})\subseteq\cY$.
+A common aim for this set is the property of \emph{marginal coverage}, where $\alpha\in(0,1)$ is a user-specified error level (e.g., $\alpha = 0.1$ for 90\% coverage).
+If the size of the set $\cC(X_{n+1})$ is large, this indicates high uncertainty in the prediction.